pouchdb/pouchdb/docs/asf.md

 Geronimo project.

 PouchDB:
-As mentioned before, PouchDB is looking for an open source foudnation that helps with long-term project stability and dependability.
+As mentioned before, PouchDB is looking for an open source foundation that helps with long-term project stability and dependability.
 Both the OpenJS Foundation and the ASF have been evaluated.
 In the end, the PouchDB developers prefer the close proximity to Apache CouchDB.
 The maintainers believe that people having